newmanwell/js-unit-test-lessons/README.md

 * Four tests for the classic Fizz Buzz game
 * Four tests to find the average of an array of numbers
 * Five tests to find the fatorial of varuois numbers
+* Five tests to find the largent number in an array
-* Test Driven Developemnt method was used in the last two
+* Test Driven Developemnt method was used in the last three